 Overwhelmed by your mesothelioma diagnosis or treatment?
 Download our free guide to learn more about the disease.

 Policy and Advocacy for Mesothelioma Caused by Asbestos

-Other patient advocates have put together policy changes and campaigns designed to incite action towards the cause.
+Other patient advocates have put together policy changes and campaigns designed to incite action toward the cause.
 Asbestos is a harmful mineral that’s still found in many industries.
-Prolonged exposure to it in the workplace encourages adverse health effects in employees. mesothelioma and lung cancer are common lung diseases that can develop as long as 30 years (or more) after exposure.
+Prolonged exposure to it in the workplace encourages adverse health effects in employees.
+Mesothelioma and lung cancer are common lung diseases that can develop as long as 30 years (or more) after exposure.
 Advocacies have been designed to create and enforce new policies and standard operating procedures in proper asbestos handling.
 Some notable policies and campaigns include: